-In this article, I will show you how you can properly price your items so it will sell.
-Also, you can use this technique to help you determine if the product you will be buying to sell will give you a profit or not by looking at the product’s “sell price” history, thus it will improve your skills on choosing what product to sell on eBay.
+In this article, I will show you a technique on how you can properly price your items so it will sell.
+You can also use this technique to help you identify what items you should flip for profit.

 Using the Search Bar

 In this method, you simply need to type the name of the product you want to sell in the search bar then hit search.
 After you hit enter, eBay will transfer you to the product listing page.

 Here is what you need to do: